imkeshav98/jsong-API/README.md

-This is a rest API for getting/postings details of some songs/artists.
-Its has login/logout functionalities for the user from the token which is generated useing JWT(JSONWEBTOKEN).
+JSONG rest API for getting/posting details of some songs/artists.
+It has login/logout functionalities for the user from the token, which is generated using JWT(JSONWEBTOKEN).
 User Can add Songs/Artists to the database.
-User can rate songs & the average rating of the song changes accordingly.
-Also after any changes in the rating of a song.
-Artists rating of that particular song updated automatically.
+Users can rate songs & the average rating of the song changes accordingly after any changes in the rating of a piece.
+The Artist's rating of that particular song is also updated automatically based on his song's ratings.

 ## Tech Stack